tailcallhq/tailcallhq.github.io/README.md

 $ npm run build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory, which any static contents hosting service can serve.

 ### Deployment